 Is it safe to travel to Saudi Arabia as a woman?

 Saudi Arabia has made significant strides in women’s rights in recent years.
 While it’s important to dress modestly and be aware of local customs, women can travel safely in Saudi Arabia.
 The government has implemented measures to ensure women’s safety and security.
-(See Also: Is Turin Safe To Visit?
-Discover The Truth)
+(See Also: Is Virginia Beach Safe to Visit?
+A Traveler’s Guide)

 What are the common scams to be aware of in Arabia?